mrrwa/LocoNet/README.md

 This library uses TIMER1 & ICP (UNO) and/or TIMER5 and ICP5 (MEGA)
 resources and associated interrupt handler hooks.

+Currently the library only supports the AVR mega and tiny range that have an Input Capture Unit (ICP) associated with a 16-Bit Timer/Counter.

+It's known to work with:
+- UNO (ATmega328)
+- MEGA (ATmega2560)
+- Leonardo, LeoStick, Arduino Pro Micro (ATmega32U4)
+- Various AVRTiny Boards (ATTiny84, ATTiny84A, ATTiny841)

 **IMPORTANT**

 Some of the message formats used in this code are Copyright Digitrax,